 - Know your own limits.
 Parents and caregivers can do a lot to help their student and sometimes, professional help is needed.

 - Encourage your student to make an appointment with Center for Health and Wellness (CHW) 740-376-4477.
 Many students are hesitant to contact us but we meet with students for a variety of different concerns.
 If we determine that your student’s mental health needs are more than our services provide, we can help get them connected with another professional in the community.

 Keep in Mind:

 Confidentiality is an important piece of the counseling relationship.
 While it may seem strange for you as the parent or caregiver not to know what your student shares with us in counseling, confidentiality is meant to help the student engage in a trusted relationship with the counselor.
 Unless the student permits the counselor to share information with someone, we are prohibited by law to do so.
 If your student is under the age of 19, a parent or guardian consent will be requested.

 Although we are not allowed to release a student's information to anyone without their permission, we can certainly take in information from anyone.
-If you have concern about your student, please feel free to consult with one of our counselors.

 Students are challenged with managing a new schedule, classwork, developing new friendships, and getting involved with campus life.
 Respecting their time to let them accomplish all of this lets them know you have confidence in them.
 You can trust that while your relationship with your student is being revised, it is not being severed.
 Please do not hesitate to contact us if you have questions regarding how you can best support your student while attending Marietta College.